sepal-contrib/sbae-design/CONTRIBUTE.md

     Select environment [1-3]:
     ```
 3. Type the number corresponding to `sbae-design` (e.g., `1`) and press Enter.
 You should then see something like:

     ```
     Activating: /home/sepal-user/module-venv/sbae-design
     (sbae-design) sepal-user@sepal:~$
     ```

+    Or, if you already know the path to your virtual environment, you can directly activate it by running:

+    ```bash

+    source /home/sepal-user/module-venv/sbae-design/bin/activate

+    ```

     - At that point, your prompt is prefixed with `(sbae-design)`, indicating that the virtual environment is active.

 4. Now install or update any package, for example:
     ```bash
     pip install --upgrade sepal_ui